 - Then, select the slide with the objects you want to animate.

 - Click “Insert” on the top toolbar to open the drop-down menu.

-- Select the “Animation” option from the drop-down menu.
+- After that, you should select the “Animation” option from the drop-down menu.
 The “Transitions” panel will appear on the right side of your presentation.
 Using this panel, you can add animations to specific objects and add transitions between slides.

-- Now select the object you want to animate by left-clicking on it.
+- Then, you should select the object you want to animate by left-clicking on it.
 You will know that the object is selected when it has a blue frame around it.

 - The object should now be added to the panel and you can select the animation by clicking the first drop-down menu directly below it.

 - You can choose how to start the animation in the following drop-down menu.
 Allows you to play the animation on click, immediately after the previous animation, or next to the previous animation.

 - The slider just below the previous menu allows you to adjust the speed of the animation.
 You can move it to the left to slow down the animation, or to the right to speed it up.